Round-the-Clock Cardiac Care

 The Chest Pain Center at Centennial Hills Hospital Medical Center in Las Vegas offers rapid, round-the-clock, evidence-based treatment of heart attack and suspected heart attack.

-The center is accredited by the Society of Cardiovascular Patient Care (SCPC), an institute of the American College of Cardiology.
+The center is accredited by the the American College of Cardiology.
 To receive accreditation, a center must show that it combines evidence-based science, quality initiatives, clinical guidelines and best practices to produce an effective care model for heart attack and suspected heart attack.

 In addition to the standard accreditation, Centennial Hills Hospital has received an enhanced accreditation from SCPC, making it a "Chest Pain Center with Primary PCI."
 Hospitals awarded this designation have primary percutaneous coronary intervention (PCI) available 24 hours a day, 7 days a week.
 PCI is commonly known as angioplasty, a procedure used to treat the narrowed coronary arteries found heart in disease.
 To receive the enhanced accreditation, a hospital must have a call team of cardiac catheterization laboratory staff and an interventional cardiologist who arrive at the cardiac catheterization lab within a short, pre-determined window of time, day or night.
 Accredited facilities also must have documented processes designed to maximize treatment time and improve outcomes.